-While you’ll start off at Hollywood, you can decide if you’d like to go to New York or Madagascar first.
+While you’ll start off in Hollywood, you can decide if you’d like to go to New York or Madagascar first.

 If you decide to go towards Madagascar, you’ll find the more child-friendly rides first like the Crate Adventure or Enchanted Airways rollercoaster.

-Heading towards New York will expose you to the rides with bigger thrills including the Transformers ride and Battlestar Galactica rollercoasters.
+Heading toward New York will expose you to the rides with bigger thrills including the Transformers ride and Battlestar Galactica rollercoasters.